 — LÁRA ITO, TO ERIK

 “We shall soak the ground in blood,” it continued, walking behind Erik with a new spear in its hands.
 “Until the Earth Mother weeps.
-Until the Sky Father begs us to have mercy.
-But there shall be none.
-We shall sweep clean the lands to the south.”
-The voice moved until it was coming from behind Erik.
-“Your time has passed, human.
-This world now belongs only to the Kvik.”
+Until the Sky Father begs for mercy.
+But there will be none.
+We shall sweep clean the lands to the south.
+Your time has passed, human.
+This world now belongs only to us.”

-“Now you die,” said the large Dökk.
+“Now you die,” said the red cloaked Dökk.

 TEAR!
 CHEW!
 RIP!
 EAT!

 “ . . . there were two children, a brother, and a sister.
 Thick as thieves they were, always up to all manner of mischief.”

 “Yes, they whooped and hollered banging on the neighbors’ windows and doors in between fits of giggles.
 This time, their old ma thrashed them until their bottoms were covered in red welts.”

-A smile split Lyngar’s round face, and his eyes twinkled as if he knew exactly what he was thinking.
-His eyes twinkled as he took a long puff on his wooden pipe.
-“They promised their ma in tear-filled whispers that they’d never do it again.
-They swore sacred oaths, invoking the name of the Eternal Father.
-But a few days later, when their ma had relaxed her nightly vigil at the front of the door, they crept out of the house on cat’s paws.
-They stalked the night gleeful of their own cleverness.”
-His voice dropped, turning menacing.
-“Suddenly, the little girl started to shriek.
-The little boy turned away in terror when he saw what had grabbed hold of his sister.
-He ran through the village banging on doors and shouting for help.
+A smile split Lyngar’s round face, and his eyes twinkled as if he knew exactly what Patrick was thinking.
+“They promised their ma in tear-filled whispers they’d never do it again,” he said.
+“They swore sacred oaths, invoking the name of the Eternal Father.
+Yet a few days later, when their ma had relaxed her nightly vigil at the front of the door, they crept out of the house on cat’s paws.
+They stalked the darkness gleeful of their own cleverness right up to the moment the little girl shrieked.
+When the little boy saw what had grabbed hold of his sister, he ran away in terror, bolting through the village, banging on doors, shouting for help.
 This time, no one answered his call.
 They all remained in bed, confident in the fact it was the wicked children up to their old tricks again.”

-“When the children’s ma awoke in the morning, she looked everywhere for her little ones,” Lyngar added.
-“But she couldn’t find them,” Lyngar said with a wry twist to his mouth.
-“Soon the whole village was searching high and low for them.
-No one could found a trace of them.
-Puff, the wicked little ones were gone, vanished into the night.”
+“When the children’s ma awoke in the morning, she looked everywhere for her little ones, but couldn’t find them,” Lyngar said with a wry twist to his mouth.
+“Soon the whole village was searching high and low for them, yet none could find a trace of them.
+And they never did.”

-“What…” Kristey nervously licked her bottom lip.
+“What. . . .”
+Kristey nervously licked her bottom lip.
 “What got them, Da?”